Marcus Aurelius Program

-This 12-month tutor-guided course is designed to reinforce your commitment and growth as a Stoic philosopher through practical concepts and the acquisition of wisdom, versus the accumulation of knowledge.
+The Marcus Aurelius Program is 12-month (four 11-week terms) tutor-guided course designed to reinforce your commitment and growth as a Stoic philosopher through practical concepts and the acquisition of wisdom, versus the accumulation of knowledge.
 The four term curriculum focuses on Logic, Physics, Ethics, and Prosochē.
 Upon completion, a student may apply for a fifth term Internship as a mentor for Stoic Essential Studies I.

 The Stoic Philosopher

 With the fall of the Roman Empire higher education has focused almost exclusively on the acquisition of knowledge while neglecting what is of greater value, wisdom.
 We have accumulated great libraries full of scholarship, but precious little else.
 From the ancients we have learned that individuals can grow in wisdom, but where can we go today to learn this?
 The Marcus Aurelius Program addresses this oversight with a special program designed to guide you toward becoming a Stoic philosopher.

 The Marcus Aurelius Program is designed for working adults.
 Successful completion will entitle the graduate to a certificate of recognition as a Stoic Philosopher.